Apply for a provisional driving licence

 How to pay

-Please do not send cash, bank notes or blank postal orders with your application; the DVA can't be held responsible if they go missing.
+Do not send cash, bank notes or blank postal orders with your application; the Driver & Vehicle Agency (DVA) can't be held responsible if they go missing.

 - do not post-date your cheque, DVA can't accept it

-- sign and date your cheque and make it out for the correct amount
+- sign and date your cheque and make it out for the right amount

 - the amount written in words must match the amount written in figures

-- if you underpay, your application will be returned to you for the correct payment
+- if you underpay, your application will be returned to you for the right payment

 Applying for provisional entitlement for larger vehicles, buses or minibuses

-If you currently hold a valid full licence and want to add provisional entitlement to drive large vehicles, minibuses or buses, you must complete the DL1 application form and the DLM1 medical report form.
-These are available from main Post Office branches or MOT test centres.
+If you hold a valid full licence at this time and want to add provisional entitlement to drive large vehicles, minibuses or buses, you must fill in the DL2 application form and the DLM1 medical report form.
+DL2 application forms are available from main Post Office branches.

-The DLM1 must be completed by a doctor and you should ensure that all the relevant questions are answered.
-The doctor will normally charge you for completing the report and those registered for VAT are also required to charge the current rate on top of their fee.
+The DLM1 must be filled in by a doctor and you should make sure that all the relevant questions are answered.
+The doctor will normally charge you for filling in the report and those registered for VAT will also need to charge the current rate on top of their fee.

-Following a change in driver licensing regulations, anyone who is under insulin control for their diabetes or has diabetes treated by tablets in the Sulphonylurea or Glinide class, may apply for or renew vocational entitlements to drive categories C1, C1E, D1, D1E, C, CE, D or DE.
+After a change in driver licensing rules, anyone who is under insulin control for their diabetes or has diabetes treated by tablets in the Sulphonylurea or Glinide class, may apply for or renew vocational entitlements to drive categories C1, C1E, D1, D1E, C, CE, D or DE.

 There are three stages you need to go through when applying for or renewing the vocational entitlements shown above.
 Details of these stages can be found at the link below:

 You will also need to send a passport style colour photograph, your current driving licence and the fee of £20 (payable upon application for your first provisional entitlement in category C and your first provisional entitlement in category D).

 Return of supporting documents

-Please note, the Driver & Vehicle Agency (DVA) will not provide compensation for any loss or delay resulting from the use of second class post.
+Driver & Vehicle Agency (DVA) will not give compensation for any loss or delay resulting from the use of second class post

 When to expect your licence

-The DVA aims to deliver your driving licence to you within three weeks of receiving your application.
-It will take longer if your health or personal details have to be checked.
+DVA aims to deliver your driving licence to you within three weeks of receiving your application.
+It may take longer if your health or personal details have to be checked.

-You will need to wait for your new licence to arrive before driving.
-Please allow at least three weeks for your licence to arrive before contacting the DVA.
+You need to wait for your new licence to arrive before driving.
+Allow at least four weeks for your licence to arrive before contacting DVA.

 If your driving licence has not been delivered within four weeks, you should email DVA at the email address in the link below:

-If you don't inform DVA within eight weeks that your licence has not arrived, you will have to apply for a duplicate licence and pay £30.00.
+If you don't let the DVA know within eight weeks that your licence has not arrived, you must apply for a replacement licence and pay £30.00.
 Follow the link below to find out how to apply: